playquadball/playquadball.com/docs/resources/glossary.md

 **Delay of Game** - Stalling or failing to advance play appropriately

-**Helpless Receiver** - Protected player attempting to catch a pass

 **Illegal Contact** - Physical contact that violates the rules

 **Red Card** - Ejection from the game